Computed Tomography (CT)

 Versatility in imaging.

 CT scans can be used to visualize nearly all parts of the body.
 They can aid in the detection of cancer, cardiovascular disease, musculoskeletal disorders, trauma to internal organs and gastrointestinal abnormalities.
 When your doctor recommends a CT scan, Eastern Radiologists is the place to go.
-Our Doctors Park location in Greenville and outpatient office in Kinston offer state-of-the-art technology as well as convenience.
+Our Greenville location and outpatient office in Kinston offer state-of-the-art technology as well as convenience.
 Each scan is performed by a highly trained technologist and interpreted by an experienced, board-certified radiologist.
 All of our facilities are accredited by the American College of Radiology, a designation only awarded after rigorous review of factors like safety, scan quality and attention to minimizing radiation dose.
 Remember that when you need a CT scan, the choice is yours.
 Ask your doctor for a referral to Eastern Radiologists.

 Frequently Asked Questions